TheTalentGuy4U/Senior-Platform-Engineer/README.md

 ## How to Apply

-Please submit your resume via GitHub or contact at [shahied.karriem@csgi.com].
+Please submit your resume via GitHub.

 We look forward to hearing from you!